Marketing of Library and Information Services

 The purpose of this course is to provide you --the motivated audience of students with the concepts, techniques and illustrations needed to develop first - rate nonprofit marketing skills.
 These skills will facilitate strategic planning that is cost effective and customer-centered in its approach.

-Assignments are all asynchronous and delivered via D2L.
+Assignments are all asynchronous and delivered via Canvas.

 Weekly assignments, will primarily be based upon the chapter and related readings.
-Assignments will include short answer responses to short answer and essay questions, disucssion board asynchromous activities, and Web-based assignments.
+Assignments will include short answer responses to short answer and essay questions, disucssion board asynchromous activities.